d12frosted/elpa-mirror/gnu/mct-readme.txt

 options for `mct.el', and provides every other piece of information pertinent to it.

-The documentation furnished herein corresponds to stable version 0.2.0, released on 2021-11-12.
+The documentation furnished herein corresponds to stable version 0.3.0, released on 2021-11-19.
 Any reference to a newer feature which does not yet form part of the latest tagged commit, is explicitly marked as such.

-Current development target is 0.3.0-dev.
+Current development target is 0.4.0-dev.

 Table of Contents
 ─────────────────

 1. COPYING
-2. Overview of mct.el
+2. Overview of MCT
 3. Usage
 ..
 1. Cyclic behaviour
 ..
 2. Selecting candidates
 ..
 3. Other commands
 4. Installation
+..
+1. Install the package
+..
+2. Manual installation method
 5. Sample setup
 6. Keymaps
 7. Extensions
+..
+1. Enable Consult previews
 8. Alternatives
 9. Acknowledgements
+10. Official sources
-10. GNU Free Documentation License
+11. GNU Free Documentation License
-11. Indices
+12. Indices
 ..
 1. Function index
 ..
 2. Variable index
 ..
 3. Concept index